Run Faster - Improve Calf Muscle Strength

 LOOKING for that magic, simple answer is something that drives a lot of us.
 What will be Saturday’s winning lottery numbers?
 Can I devise a method to select them?
 What should I eat to make myself run faster?
 Wearing what socks will knock how many minutes off my time?

-Of course, there’s never one simple conclusion, but I have to say my eye was drawn to some fascinating new research that claims will stop the inevitable – getting slower as we age.
+Of course, there’s never one simple conclusion, but I have to say my eye was drawn to some fascinating new research that claims will stop the inevitable – getting slower as we age (although running does make you live longer!).
 And better, it promised to be very easy.

 Assuming ageing hasn’t meant an increased love of pie and the resulting extra 15lb being a couch potato involves, the key to all of this are your ankles and calf muscles.
 Keep those bits of you in good shape along with your aerobic system and weight, and you might even be able to run faster.